Hip-hop production: 1980s

-The Roland TR-808 drum machine was introduced in 1980, and consisted on an analog machine with step programming method.
+The Roland TR-808 drum machine was introduced in 1980, which was an analog machine with a step-programming method.
 The 808 was heavily used by Afrika Bambaataa, who released "Planet Rock" in 1982, in addition to the electro hip hip groundbreaking classic "Nunk" by Warp 9, produced by Lotti Golden and Richard Scher, giving rise to the fledgling Electro genre.
 An especially notable artist is the genre's own pioneer Juan Atkins who released what is generally accepted as the first American techno record, "Clear" in 1984 (later sampled by Missy Elliott).
 These early electro records laid down the foundations that later Detroit techno artists such as Derrick May built upon.
 In 1983, Run-DMC recorded "It's Like That" and "Sucker M.C.'s," two songs which relied completely on synthetic sounds, in this case via an Oberheim DMX drum machine, ignoring samples entirely.
 This approach was much like early songs by Bambaataa and the Furious Five.

-Kurtis Blow was the first hip hop artist to use a digital sampler, when he used the Fairlight CMI for their 1984 album "Ego Trip", specially on the track "AJ Scratch".
+Kurtis Blow was the first hip hop artist to use a digital sampler, when he used the Fairlight CMI on his 1984 album Ego Trip, specially on the track "AJ Scratch".
 The E-mu SP-12 came out in 1985, capable of 2.5 seconds of recording time.
 The E-mu SP-1200 promptly followed (1987) with an expanded recording time of 10 seconds, divided on 4 banks.
-One of the earliest songs to contain a drum loop or break was "Rhymin and Stealin" by Beastie Boys, produced by Rick Rubin.
-Marley Marl also popularized a style of restructuring drum loops by sampling individual drums, in the mid-1980s, a technique which was popularized by the MC Shan's 1986 single "The Bridge" which used chops of "Impeach the President" on two Korg Delay/sampling triggered by a Roland TR-808.
+One of the earliest songs to contain a drum loop or break was "Rhymin' and Stealin'" by the Beastie Boys, produced by Rick Rubin.
+Marley Marl also popularized a style of restructuring drum loops by sampling individual drum hits in the mid-1980s, a technique that was popularized by the MC Shan's 1986 single "The Bridge," which used chops of "Impeach the President" on two Korg Delay/sampling triggered by a Roland TR-808.
 The Akai MPC60 came out in 1988, capable of 12 seconds of sampling time.
-Beastie Boys released Paul's Boutique in 1989, an entire album created completely from an eclectic mix of samples, produced by the Dust Brothers using an Emax sampler.
+The Beastie Boys released Paul's Boutique in 1989, an entire album created completely from an eclectic mix of samples, produced by the Dust Brothers using an Emax sampler.
 De La Soul also released 3 Feet High and Rising that year.